emigrek/emigrek/README.md

-Hi 👋 My name is Karol Janasz
+Hi 👋 My name is Karol
 =============================

 * 🌍  I'm based in Poland